75 years ago, the U.S. exploded its first atomic bomb, in the New Mexico desert. It was the culmination of 5 years of hurried development.

 - The word mokusatsu—literally “killing silence”—can be interpreted several ways.
 It is likely that the Prime Minister meant it as an equivalent of “no comment.”
 However, Western media and even some Japanese sources took his remark to mean “rejection by dismissal.”

-- Interpreting Prime Minister Suzuki’s remarks as Japan’s rejection of the call for surrender, and faced with the possibility of huge American and Japanese casualties in the event of an invasion, President Truman made the decision to accelerate the end of the war by dropping atomic bombs on Japan.
+- Interpreting Prime Minister Suzuki’s remarks as Japan’s rejection of the call for surrender, President Truman made the decision to accelerate the end of the war by dropping atomic bombs on Japan.

 - On August 6, 1945, the United states dropped a bomb called “Little Boy” on the center of the city of Hiroshima, Japan.